Acupuncture vs. Massage Therapy: Which is Right for You?

 What is Acupuncture?

 Acupuncture is a traditional Chinese medicine practice that involves inserting thin needles into specific points on the body to balance the body's energy, known as Qi (pronounced "chee").
-It is used to treat various physical and mental conditions by stimulating the body's natural healing processes.

 Traditional Acupuncture: Involves the insertion of fine needles into specific points on the body to regulate the flow of Qi.